Barry-Flynn/VuePress2-demo/docs/en/guide/getting-started.md

 ## 1. Install

-### npm or yarn
+### Using packaging manager

-We recommend using npm or yarn to install, it not only makes development easier, but also allow you to take advantage of the rich ecosystem of Javascript packages and tooling.
+We recommend using the package manager for development, it not only makes development easier, but also allow you to take advantage of the rich ecosystem of Javascript packages and tooling.

+Choose a package manager you like:

 <CodeGroup>
   <CodeGroupItem title="YARN">